 - 1. Writing to the Flash address space before initializing FCLKDIV. - 2.
-Writing to the Flash address space in the range \$8000-\$BFFF when PPAGE register does not select a 16K bytes page in the Flash block selected by the BKSEL bits in the FCNFG register. - 3.
-Writing to the Flash address space 4000-7FFF or C000-FFFFF with the BKSEL bits in the FCNFG register not selecting Flash block $0^1$ . - 4.
+Writing to the Flash address space in the range \$8000-\$BFFF when PPAGE register does not select a 16K bytes page in the Flash block selected by the BKSEL bit in the FCNFG register. - 3.
+Writing to the Flash address space \$4000-\$7FFF or \$C000-\$FFFF with the BKSEL bit in the FCNFG register not selecting Flash block 0. - 4.
 Writing a misaligned word or a byte to the valid Flash address space. - 5.
 Writing to the Flash address space while CBEIF is not set. - 6.
-Writing a second word to the Flash address space before executing a program or erase command on the previously written word.
+Writing a second word to the Flash address space before executing a program or erase command on the previously written word. - 7.
+Writing to any Flash register other than FCMD after writing a word to the Flash address space.